WajhiUddinOmeir/csv-query-tool-cpp/CSV Query Tool C++/README.md

 A **lightweight SQL query engine** for CSV files — ported to C++17 with **zero runtime dependencies**.
 Implements core database internals: recursive-descent parser, query optimizer with predicate pushdown, hash join, hash indexing, and automatic type inference.

-This is a faithful C++ port of the original Java implementation.

 ---